 Foundry mold and coremakers make or form wax or sand cores or molds used in the production of metal castings in foundries.

-Molding, coremaking, and casting machine setters, operators, and tenders, metal and plastic set up or operate metal or plastic molding, casting, or coremaking machines to mold or cast metal or thermoplastic parts or products.
+Molding, coremaking, and casting machine setters, operators, and tenders set up or operate metal or plastic molding, casting, or coremaking machines to mold or cast metal or thermoplastic parts or products.

-Multiple machine tool setters, operators, and tenders, metal and plastic set up or operate more than one type of cutting or forming machine tool or robot.
+Multiple machine tool setters, operators, and tenders set up or operate two or more types of cutting or forming machine tool or robot.